Skip to content

 Jobs provide opportunities for financial security, self-determination, stable housing and improved social and emotional wellbeing (PM&C 2019).
 Employment satisfaction and stress can have substantial impact on a person’s wellbeing (Wilkins & Lass 2018).
 Stressors such as job insecurity and job loss have been linked to psychological distress (ABS 2011).
 These factors may also be linked to other stressors such as serious illness, disability, inadequate housing, inaccessibility of reliable utilities, overcrowding, exposure to violence including family and domestic violence, substance misuse, incarceration, and interpersonal and institutional racism (AIHW & NIAA 2020).

-Institutional racism and historical exclusion of Indigenous Australians can reduce participation in education, training and the national economy.
+Institutional racism and historical exclusion of First Nations people can reduce participation in education, training and the national economy.
 These factors are associated with a range of adverse health conditions, such as stress, mental health problems and attempted suicide (Nguyen & Cairney 2013).

-Employment for Indigenous Australians may be increased by:
+Employment for First Nations people may be increased by:

 • increasing skill levels